Valery-Hyppolite/search-developers/README.md

 * add, edit, and remove skills and projects
 * Access message inbox anytime and reply to requests,
 * Add links for all projects such as GitHub, Youtube, Website ect..
+* API endpoint to fetch data with authentication.